 The conclusion that circumcision is an effective policy is in line with findings in field experiments.
 Padian et al. (2010) compare the effects of 36 randomized controlled trials (RCTs) in the context of HIV.
 Only six RCTs delivered definitive results on HIV-three of which were circumcision RCTs.
 But what about the size of the effect?
-In the model, the behavior of circumcised men corresponds to the treated group in a small field experiment, while non-circumcised men would constitute the control group.
+In the benchmark model, the behavior of circumcised men corresponds to the treated group in a small field experiment, while non-circumcised men constitute the control group.
+So, in Table V compare the statistics for noncircumcised with circumcised men in the benchmark model.
 Clearly, in line with RCTs, the treated men in the model have a lower HIV rate.
 However, the effect is small (8 versus 8.75%).
 This is due to the missing equilibrium effects and behavioral responses among the circumcised that crowd out some of the gains from the intervention.
 The simulation suggests that circumcised men have 50% more casual sex, use condoms about 25% less, and are slightly more likely to be unmarried.
 The result that circumcised men engage in more risky behavior is in line with the empirical findings from RCTs.
-Bailey et al. (2007) find that unprotected sex fell a lot less for the newly circumcised relative to the control group.
+Bailey et al. (2007) find that unprotected sex fell much less for the newly circumcised relative to the control group.
 Similarly, Auvert et al. (2005) find a statistically significant increase in the number of partners for the circumcised men.
 In a unique long-run follow-up after a circumcision RCT with teenagers, Kim et al. (2018) find evidence of risk compensation four years after the intervention.
 Those treated (i.e., being offered free circumcision) have a higher incidence of other STDs and are less likely to believe that they should use a condom during a casual sexual encounter.